lukehsiao/openring-rs/README.md

 Options:
-  -n, --num-articles <NUM_ARTICLES>    Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>        Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>                File with URLs of Atom/RSS feeds to read (one URL per line, lines starting with '#' or "//" are ignored)
+  -n, --num-articles <NUM_ARTICLES>    Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>        Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>                File with URLs of Atom/RSS feeds to read (one URL per line, lines starting with '#'
-  -t, --template-file <FILE>           Tera template file -s, --url <URL>                      A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>                Only include articles before this date (in YYYY-MM-DD format) -c, --cache                          Use request cache stored on disk at `.openringcache`
-      --max-cache-age <MAX_CACHE_AGE>  Discard all cached requests older than this duration [default: 14d] -v, --verbose...
+                                       or "//" are ignored) -t, --template-file <FILE>           Tera template file -s, --url <URL>                      A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>                Only include articles before this date (in YYYY-MM-DD format) --no-cache                       Do NOT use request cache stored on disk at `.openringcache` --max-cache-age <MAX_CACHE_AGE>  Discard all cached requests older than this duration [default: 14d] -v, --verbose...
 Increase logging verbosity -q, --quiet...
 Decrease logging verbosity